-You don’t need to worry about coordinating an outfit to match the elephants, Maerim will give you clothes to wear when you arrive.
+You don’t need to worry about coordinating an outfit to match the elephants.
+Maerim will give you clothes to wear when you arrive.
 The sanctuary uniform is a checkered t-shirt and large pants that tie so they can fit pretty much any size and shape.

-You should also bring flip flops, a towel (if you don’t have one, you can rent one there for a small fee), sunscreen, bug spray, and your camera.
+You should also bring flip-flops, a towel (if you don’t have one, you can rent one there for a small fee), sunscreen, bug spray, and your camera.

 Getting to the Sanctuary

 Maerim Elephant Sanctuary is located about 18 miles north of the old town of Chiang Mai.
-Transportation to and from the sanctuary from your hotel is included in the price of your elephant excursion.
+Transportation to and from the sanctuary from your hotel is part of the price of your elephant excursion.
 The drive takes about 45 minutes and you’ll be on a bench seat in the back of a covered truck.
 You’ll get a nice breeze going but no air conditioning so dress appropriately.

-The elephants appeared to be well-fed, well taken care of, and happy.
+The elephants appeared well-fed, well taken care of, and happy.
 We never saw them chained in any way and we never saw the trainers use any force at all.
 Our guide encouraged us to ask questions about the elephants and seemed to be transparent in talking about their treatment at the sanctuary.

-Overall we got the impression that the elephants at Maerim are definitely loved and respected!
+Overall, we got the impression that the elephants at Maerim are definitely loved and respected!

 Next on the agenda was bathing the elephants in various pools and mudbaths.
 We stripped off our uniforms and waded right in with the elephants.
-If the thought of getting wet or muddy makes you uncomfortable, you can absolutely opt-out of these activities.
+If the thought of getting wet or muddy makes you uncomfortable, you can absolutely opt out of these activities.

 And finally, you’ll head back to the reception area where you can purchase a refreshing cocktail and lounge in their pristine, elephant-free pool before lunch.
 Here you can rent a towel if you need one or shop for small souvenirs.
 They also have beer, soda, coffee, tea, and smoothies available for purchase.